savyrosea/Genius_Lyrics_Analysis/README.md

   - Look for Correlations

 ### Thursday, May 26th:
-  - Sentiment Analysis by Artist
+  - Sentiment Analysis by Artist (VADER/ Sentiment Changes in a Song/ NRC lexicon)

 ### Saturday, May 29th:
-  - Use NLP to "Create" a pop song
+  - Use NLP to "Create" a pop song (probabilistic Bigram or Trigram Model or GPT-2 Model)

 ### Sunday, May 30th:
   - Gensim Topic or LDA Analysis (If time)